 Motorola Moto G Power (2021)

-The Motorola Moto G Power (2021) is another competitor known for its massive battery life and solid performance for everyday tasks.
-The Moto G Power tends to have fewer issues with call connectivity compared to the Galaxy A51, thanks in part to its simple and clean software experience.
-Motorola has a good track record with call reliability, making this device a worthy alternative for those seeking stable call performance in a mid-range smartphone.
+Motorola Moto G Power (2021) is one of the smartphones that come with a massive battery life and solid performance for everyday use.
+The device usually has fewer issues with call connectivity than the Samsung Galaxy A51, which can be attributed to its straightforward and uncluttered software experience.
+Motorola is known for its good call reliability, which certainly makes this smartphone a good choice for anyone looking for stable call performance in a mid-range smartphone.

 Realme 7 Pro